The Company of Women (Gordon novel)

-The Company of Women is a novel by American author Mary Gordon.
-First published in 1981, it is a coming-of-age story that details the sheltered upbringing of a well-educated Catholic girl named Felicitas, and how her values are challenged and altered by the turbulence of the 1960s protest movement.
+The Company of Women (1981) is a novel by American author Mary Gordon.
+It is a coming-of-age story that details the sheltered upbringing of a well-educated Catholic girl named Felicitas, and how her values are challenged and altered by the turbulence of the 1960s protest movement.
 The book earned Gordon a second Janet Heidinger Kafka Prize.
+It was published by Random House.

 Plot

 Father Cyprian is a Catholic priest whose parishioners include five women.
 These five form a circle of friendship.
 Among them is a child, Felicitas Maria Taylor, a serious-minded girl with no use for boys, dating, or fun.
 Rather, she dreams of the day she can become a great writer like Jane Austen.
 Felicitas develops as a composite of the older women.